neurosity/neurosity-sdk-js/docs/api/brainwaves.md

 }
 ```

-Please note this data is pre-filtered using the same filters describe under the `raw` brainwaves parameter: notch and band pass.
+Please note this data is pre-filtered using the same filters described under the `raw` brainwaves parameter: notch and bandpass.
+Therefore, PowerByBand `alpha` usable range is 2 Hz to 4 Hz, and the `gamma` functional range is 30 Hz to 45 Hz.